rudderlabs/rudderstack-docs/destinations/bingads.md

 Priority of properties.total is higher followed by properties.revenue followed by properties.value.
 {% endhint %}

-## Configuring UET tag
+## Configuring the UET tag

-Before you can track conversions or target audiences, you need to create a UET tag in Bing Ads and then add it to the Connection Settings.
-Follow the steps within [the Bing Ads documentation to create a UET tag](https://about.ads.microsoft.com/en-us/resources/training/universal-event-tracking).
+Before you can track conversions or target audiences, you need to create a UET tag in Bing Ads and then add it to the **Connection Settings**.
+Follow the steps mentioned in the [Bing Ads documentation](https://about.ads.microsoft.com/en-us/resources/training/universal-event-tracking) to create a UET tag.

-UET tag could be created after logging in the Bing Ads -> Tools -> Conversion Tracking -> UET tag -> Create UET tag.
+The UET tag can be created after logging into your Bing Ads account and navigating to **Tools** - **Conversion Tracking** - **UET tag** - **Create UET tag**.

 ## Contact Us